Eileenpk/Scooter/README.md

 The JavaScript has:
 - All forms will use FormSpree for data collection
 - Onclick to expand / hide nav for mobile
-- addClass function to add a transition for slide movement
+- ToggleClass function to toggle a transition for movement
-- removeClass function to remove the class added for transition

 ### Requirements